-1. Relevance:
+A. Relevance:

-- a) To what extent was the project in line with federal and provincial development priorities, the country program's outputs and outcomes, the UNDP Strategic Plan and the SDGs? - b) To what extent does the project contribute to the theory of change for the relevant country program outcomes? - c) Extent to which project initiatives such as awareness raising campaigns, capacity building initiatives and public outreach products were relevant to the needs of partners and stakeholders? - d) To what extent does the project contribute to LNOB1, gender equality, the empowerment of women and the human rights-based approach? - e) Evaluate the extent to which DHL implementation strategy has been responsive to the emerging needs and priorities of MoHR, provincial line departments and other partners and stakeholders; and to the context of Pakistan's emerging political and development scenario; - f) Evaluate whether project activities were relevant for the implementation of strategic and other plans of stakeholders?: - i) What is the stakeholder involvement in the project? - ii) What is the community's involvement in planning and implementing this project? - iii) What is the private sector's involvement in planning and implementing this project? - iv) What is the local/provincial & federal government's involvement in planning and implementing this project?
+• To what extent was the project in line with the national development priorities, the country programme's outputs and outcomes, the UNDP Strategic Plan, and the SDGs?

+- To what extent does the project contribute to the theory of change for the relevant country programme outcomes?
+How relevant are the project's four components for supporting the merger/integration and development of the MAs? - To what extent were lessons learned from other relevant projects considered in the project's design as well as during its execution between 2018 and 2020? - To what extent does the project contribute to Leave No One Behind, gender equality, the empowerment of women, and the human rights-based approach? - Evaluate the extent to which MAGP implementation strategy has been responsive to the emerging needs and priorities of Government counterparts and the context of the emerging development scenario of the MAs.

-2. Efficiency
+B. Efficiency:

-- a) To what extent have the project implementation strategy and execution been efficient and cost-effective to achieve overall outcomes? - b) To what extent has there been an economical use of financial and human resources?
-Have resources (funds, human resources, time, expertise, etc.) been allocated strategically to achieve outcomes? - c) To what extent have project funds and activities been delivered in a timely manner?
+- a) To what extent have the UNDP project implementation strategy and execution been efficient and cost-effective? - b) To what extent has there been an economical use of financial and human resources?
+Have resources (funds, human resources, time, expertise, etc.) been allocated strategically to achieve outcomes? - c) To what extent have project funds and activities been delivered on time, keeping a value addition approach?

-3. Effectiveness
+C. Effectiveness